spatie/typescript-transformer/docs/usage/using-transformers.md

 class EnumTransformer implements Transformer
 {
-    public function canTransform(ReflectionClass $class): bool
+    public function transform(ReflectionClass $class, string $name): ?TransformedType {
-    {
-        // can this transformer handle the given class?
     }

-    public function transform(ReflectionClass $class, string $name): TransformedType {
-        // get the TypeScript representation of the class }
 }
 ```

-In the `canTransform` method, you should decide if this transformer can convert the class.
-In the `transform` method, you should return a transformed version of the PHP type as a `TransformedType`.
-Let's take a look at how to create one.
+In the `transform` method, you should transform a PHP `ReflectionClass` into a `TransformedType`.
+This transformed includes the TypeScript representation of the PHP class and some extra information.

+When a transformer cannot transform the given `ReflectionClass` then the method should return `null`, indicating the type cannot be transformed.

 ### Creating transformed types